hometownm/test/README.md

 # test
-learn how to use th github and git
+learn how to use the github and git